ayadassouki/ayadassouki-ACL-Task-A-Sentiment-Analysis/README.md

 # ACL Task A – Sentiment Analysis

 ## 📌 Project Overview
-This project is part of **ACL Task A** from the **ACL Shared Task on Sentiment Analysis**, where we fine-tuned **Google's Gemini LLM** to enhance sentiment classification performance.
-The goal was to accurately classify text samples based on emotional tone while considering **bias and fairness metrics** in language model outputs.
+This project was conducted as part of SemEval-2025 Task 11 – Bridging the Gap in Text-Based Emotion Detection, specifically focusing on Track A: Multi-label Emotion Detection.
+The task aimed to predict the perceived emotions in a given text snippet across five categories: joy, sadness, anger, fear, and surprise.

 ## 🚀 Methods Used
 - **Dataset Preparation:** Preprocessed text data for sentiment classification.
-- **Model Fine-Tuning:** Fine-tuned **Gemini LLM** for improved classification accuracy.
+- **Model Fine-Tuning:** We tested the performance of several models (both SLMs and LLMs) before and after fine tuning.
 - **Prompt Engineering:** Experimented with various prompt structures to optimize results.
-- **Evaluation Metrics:** Used accuracy, precision, recall, and **fairness metrics** to assess model performance.

 ## 🔬 Results & Findings

 ### Classification Performance by Model: